abdelrhman-mamdouh/Shopfiy-app/README.md

 - **Android Studio**: Ensure you have the latest version of Android Studio installed.
 - **Firebase Account**: Set up a Firebase project and add the configuration file to your project.
 - **Shopify Account**: Obtain API keys from Shopify to enable e-commerce functionalities.
+- **Paymob Account**: Set up a Paymob account and obtain API keys for payment processing.

 ### Installation
 1. **Clone the repository**: